devtester22/pip_size/README.md

-pip install .
+1.How to download?
+Go to the setup.py directory and use pip install .
-pip-size only in windows now
+2.How to use? pip-size